ishgirwan/udacity_ai_for_healthcare/README.md

 * Preprocess data (eliminate “noise”) collected by IMU, PPG, and ECG sensors based on mechanical,  physiology and environmental effects on the signal.
 * Create an activity classification algorithm using signal processing and machine learning techniques
 * Detect QRS complexes using one-dimensional time series processing techniques
-* Evaluate algorithm performance without ground truth labels• Generate a pulse rate algorithm that combines information from the PPG and IMU sensor streams
+* Evaluate algorithm performance without ground truth labels
+* Generate a pulse rate algorithm that combines information from the PPG and IMU sensor streams